It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 - Symptoms of eclampsia can also include fetal intrauterine growth retardation, which means delayed growth of the baby in the womb.

 - Seizures in the mother caused by eclampsia can also cause fetal distress and a decreased heart rate of the fetus, a condition known as bradycardia.

-- A fairly common complication of eclampsia is pulmonary edema, which means fluid build-up in the lungs.
+- A relatively common complication of eclampsia is pulmonary edema, which means a fluid build-up in the lungs.
 About 3% of people with eclampsia have this symptom.

 - Restlessness, muscle aches, and headaches are also some of the symptoms of eclampsia.

 Although the exact cause of preeclampsia remains unknown, the leading theory is based on altered placental function in early pregnancy.

 This “first stage” of the disease of placental dysfunction is usually followed by a “second stage” of systemic illness throughout the body in the mother, where the body reacts to this disease with an excessive inflammatory reaction.

 This response precedes the onset of symptomatic classic clinical disease.
 Among other things, the disease affects the blood vessels of the pregnant woman.